 Move a running process to screen

-This article originally published on LinkedIn with over 54,000 views.
+This article originally published on LinkedIn with over 54,000 views with comments such as:

 A quick guide on how to move a running linux process to the screen terminal multiplexer.